abethel912/turmeric-project1/readme.md

-# Flagship Books
+# Book-Ey

-Flagship Books is the must-have book app for any book memoir.
-This app allows you to search for any autobiography information including title, author, genre description, and book length.
+Book-Ey is the must-have book app for any book lover.
+This app allows you to search for any book information including title, author, genre description, and book length.

 ### Technologies Used